Variations on the Vev Flip-Flop: Instantaneous Freeze-out and Decaying Dark Matter: Dark Matter Abundance and the Boltzmann Equations

-where $g_\chi = 4$ is the number of degrees of freedom of $\chi$.
-Note that there is a factor $m_\chi / E = \gamma$.
+where $g_\chi = 2$ is the number of degrees of freedom of $\chi$ ($\bar{\chi}$ will satisfy an analogous Boltzmann equation, and will also contribute towards $\Omega_\chi$).
+Note that there is a factor $m_\chi / E = 1/\gamma$.
 It appears since particles with higher momenta experience increased time-dilation in the rest frame of the plasma, and so their lifetime is increased.
 Since we will be interested in situations where almost all $\chi$ decay, this time-dilation in the tail gives an important contribution.
 To solve this equation in practice, we discretise the integral into bins in momentum space and track the number density in each bin using

 For the key results we have checked that changing the number of bins and the highest momentum considered does not significantly change the resulting abundance.
-We then introduce the yield, $Y_\chi = n_\chi/s$ and write